Probability amplitude: Normalization

-Law 2 is analogous to the addition law of probability, only the probability being substituted by the probability amplitude.
-Similarly, Law 4 is analogous to the multiplication law of probability for independent events; note that it fails for entangled states.

-B. When an experiment is performed to decide between the several alternatives, the same laws hold true for the corresponding probabilities:

-Provided one knows the probability amplitudes for events associated with an experiment, the above laws provide a complete description of quantum systems in terms of probabilities.

-The above laws give way to the path integral formulation of quantum mechanics, in the formalism developed by the celebrated theoretical physicist Richard Feynman.
-This approach to quantum mechanics forms the stepping-stone to the path integral approach to quantum field theory.

 In the context of the double-slit experiment

 Probability amplitudes have special significance because they act in quantum mechanics as the equivalent of conventional probabilities, with many analogous laws, as described above.
 For example, in the classic double-slit experiment, electrons are fired randomly at two slits, and the probability distribution of detecting electrons at all parts on a large screen placed behind the slits, is questioned.
 An intuitive answer is that P(through either slit) = P(through first slit) + P(through second slit), where P(event) is the probability of that event.
 This is obvious if one assumes that an electron passes through either slit.
-When nature does not have a way to distinguish which slit the electron has gone through (a much more stringent condition than simply "it is not observed"), the observed probability distribution on the screen reflects the interference pattern that is common with light waves.
+When no measurement apparatus that determines through which slit the electrons travel is installed, the observed probability distribution on the screen reflects the interference pattern that is common with light waves.
 If one assumes the above law to be true, then this pattern cannot be explained.
 The particles cannot be said to go through either slit and the simple explanation does not work.
 The correct explanation is, however, by the association of probability amplitudes to each event.
-This is an example of the case A as described in the previous article.
 The complex amplitudes which represent the electron passing each slit (ψ_{first} and ψ_{second}) follow the law of precisely the form expected: ψ_{total} = ψ_{first} + ψ_{second}.
 This is the principle of quantum superposition.
 The probability, which is the modulus squared of the probability amplitude, then, follows the interference pattern under the requirement that amplitudes are complex: